Gouti-Lab/SMA-Project/README.md

 # SMA-Project
-This repository includes all code used for analysis and figure generation for the SMA study
+This repository includes all code used for data analysis and figure generation for the SMA study